 \subsection{Robot Effects}

 Robot effects model how a robot’s presence perturbs event outcomes through a spatial influence that depends on its proximity and activity.
-During simulation, robot influence is represented as a scalar modifier on event outcomes based on smoke intensity within the current region.
-For each event outcome $X_i$ (time, shots, or victims) at region $i$, the baseline sampled value is adjusted according to the local robot influence, yielding a modulated outcome
+During simulation, robot influence acts as a scalar modifier on event outcomes based on smoke intensity within the current region.
+For each event outcome $X_i$ (time, shots, or victims) at region $i$, the baseline value is adjusted according to local robot influence, yielding

-where $X_i$ denotes the baseline event outcome, $R_i$ quantifies robot influence, and $k_{x,i}$ is an outcome-specific coefficient of robot effect.
-During simulation, this formulation adjusts baseline event outcomes according to the local strength of robot influence.
-The coefficient $k_{x,i}$ was estimated from robot-present episodes using a shrinkage-weighted linear regression on region-specific residuals, allowing robot effects to vary across spatial regions while suppressing unreliable slope estimates when sample counts are small or when either variable exhibits negligible variance.

-Robot influence was computed using a graph-based smoke model.
+where $X_i$ denotes the baseline event outcome, $R_i(t)$ quantifies robot influence, and $k_{x,i}$ is an outcome-specific coefficient of robot effect.
+The coefficient $k_{x,i}$ was estimated from robot-present episodes using shrinkage-weighted linear regression on region-specific residuals, allowing effects to vary across regions while stabilizing estimates when data are limited.
+Robot influence is computed using a graph-based smoke model.
 Let $S_j(t)$ denote the normalized smoke intensity at region $j$, estimated from robot occupancy over a trailing time window, and let $J$ denote the set of all regions.
 Smoke influence decays with shortest-path distance according to

-where $D_{ij}$ is the pairwise shortest-path distance between regions $i$ and $j$ and $\lambda$ is a calibrated decay parameter.
-Let $J$ denote the set of all regions; regions without smoke simply contribute zero weight.
-The total influence at region $i$ is then
+where $D_{ij}$ is the shortest-path distance between regions $i$ and $j$ and $\lambda$ is a decay parameter.
+The resulting influence at region $i$ is computed as

 where $\alpha(t)\in[0,1]$ is a saturating emission term that increases with cumulative robot presence time, representing temporal smoke accumulation.
-This formulation captures both the spatial diffusion and temporal accumulation of smoke, allowing empirical robot effects---whether increasing dwell time or reducing shot and victim rates---to be reproduced consistently within the simulation and integrated with the stochastic event-sampling framework.
+This formulation captures both spatial diffusion and temporal accumulation of smoke, allowing empirical robot effects---whether increasing dwell time or reducing shot and victim rates---to be reproduced consistently within the simulator.